Dai-dirk/HETA/README.md

     benchmark: The 8 test cases used in the paper.

     HETA-ARCH: The generated files related to the temporal CGRA modeling.
-      ADG: The ADG files used by the HETA mapper, including HETA-HOMO, HETA-PE, and HETA.
+      ADG: The ADG files used by HETA mapper, including HETA-HOMO, HETA-PE and HETA.
-      Verilog: The generated Verilog files, including HETA-HOMO, HETA-PE, and HETA.
+      Verilog: The generated Verilog files, including HETA-HOMO, HETA-PE and HETA.

     N2N-ARCH: The Verilog file of N2N-based CGRA.